dantasfiles/dantasfiles.github.io/_princeton/com.md

 title: 🐯 Princeton Comparative Literature unofficial reading list 2026
 ---

-The Department of Comparative Literature also publishes a [suggested reading list](https://complit.princeton.edu/undergraduate-program/current-majors/reading-selection-list).<br>I've compiled the films in that list to a [Letterboxd list](https://letterboxd.com/dantasfiles/list/princeton-comparative-literature-film-selection/) where you can track your progress
+The Department of Comparative Literature also publishes a [suggested reading list](https://complit.princeton.edu/undergraduate-program/current-majors/reading-selection-list).<br>I track the books I've read from that list on [this page](https://dantasfiles.com/princeton/com-suggested)

 ## Sophomore level